Amazing College Essays

-I’ve spent ten years devoting myself to the art of help young people express themselves as writers.
+I’ve spent over a decade devoting myself to the art of help young people express themselves as writers.
 On the college admissions side, I’ve been trained to “read files” by a former Stanford senior admissions officer who is now a leading expert in the field of college counseling.
 I was an editor and adviser for the chapter on college applications essay writing in Admissions Matters, a best-selling book on college admissions.
 (If you don’t have this on your shelf already, I recommend it.
 It’s the best guide on the admissions process available.
 A new edition will be released in 2013.)

 At the end of the program, your child will